iAJTin/iTin.Core.IO.Compression/README.md

 # What is iTin.Core.Compression?

-iTin.Core.Compression is a compression library.
+iTin.Core.IO.Compression is a compression library.

 # Usage